Moehau

 In New Zealand folklore, the moehau (also called the maeroero) is a creature said to dwell in the Coromandel-Moehau ranges of New Zealand's North Island.
-Some Māori people suggest that the creature is a descendant of the maero, but another explanation for the moehau is that it was an exaggerated report of an escaped gorilla.
+Some Māori people suggest that the creature is a descendant of the maero, but another explanation for the moehau is that it was an exaggerated report of an escaped gorilla or baboon.
+An old retired seafarer who lived at Kikowhakarere had told a story of an pet baboon, on a ship anchored off the bay, which had been teased by the crew.
+To escape taunts it had taken refuge in the rigging.
+Approached by its tormentors, it leaped to the water, swam ashore and disappeared into the hills.
+George Dean, Director of Auckland Zoo, refuted the baboon theory, pointing out "among other things, that owing to climatic conditions and lack of suitable food such an animal as a baboon could not survive in the New Zealand bush."

-However, in 1970, County Councillor J. Reddy told Robyn Gosset that the Hairy Moehau was an exaggeration started from a joke.
+However, in 1970, County Councillor Jim Reedy told Robyn Gosset that the Hairy Moehau was an exaggeration started from a joke.
 Also in 1970, Bob Grey told researcher Robyn Gosset that the term Moehau Monster came from a name given to a Yankee steam hauler that was utilized for logging.